HEnquist/realfft/README.md

 The iFFT goes through the same steps backwards, to transform an N+1 long complex spectrum to a 2*N long real result.

-Compared to just converting the input to a 2*N long complex vector and using a 2*N long FFT, the the speedup that can be expected in practice is about 50%.
+Compared to just converting the input to a 2*N long complex vector and using a 2*N long FFT, the the speedup that can be expected in practice is about a factor 2.

 ### Documentation